Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 * drawing is KINDERGARTEN,
 WYSIWYG<sup>🔤</sup> of creative work won't produce compilation errors and is transparent to create square miles of 'pulp'.

-However noble lines of words come much more sophisticated and painful than excellent code.
+However noble lines of words are much more sophisticated and painful than excellent code.
 And a smart reader will notice poor or mediocre style from the very first sight.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🔤</sup> <sub>What you see is what you get.</sub>